formulae-org/package-data-js/README.md

 #### Conversions ####

-* Conversion between a byte buffer and arbitrary strings (Unicode is supported).
+* Conversion between a byte buffer and an arbitrary string (Unicode is supported).
-* Conversion between a byte buffer and Base64 strings.
+* Conversion between a byte buffer and a Base64 string.
-* Conversion between a byte buffer and hexadecimal strings.
+* Conversion between a byte buffer and a hexadecimal string.